Protocols for Managing COVID-19 in Schools

-This document provides a summary of key information contained in the Government of Ontario COVID-19 19 guidance documents linked above, as well as other important Public Health and school management information.
+This document provides a summary of key information contained in the Government of Ontario COVID-19 guidance documents linked above, as well as other important Public Health and school management information.

-For more further information regarding management of COVID-19 in Waterloo Region’s Catholic Schools – including information about curriculum, teaching and learning – please visit the school board’s current FAQ page.
+An expanded version of this document – including information about curriculum, teaching and learning – is available via the school board’s current Frequently Asked Questions (FAQ) page.